 Keep all parts in good condition and properly installed.
 Fix damage immediately.
 Replace worn or broken parts.
 Remove any buildup of grease, oil, or debris.

-Disconnect battery ground cable (-) before making adjustments on electrical systems or welding on engine.
+On self-propelled equipment, disconnect battery ground cable (-) before making adjustments on electrical systems or welding on machine.